-The CE Designer checklists are a semi-quantitative tool for prioritization, assessment and idea finding of circular solutions for product and/or service (re)design.
-They are organized according to 8 strategies that address the most relevant issues a design team needs to consider in the development process of new products or services to support the transition to a more circular society.
+The CE Designer constitutes a qualitative tool, which allows an easy integration of circularity strategies in the product and service development process.
+The 8 design strategies address the more relevant issues a design team needs to consider in the development process of new products or services to support the transition to a more circular society.